saichaithanya0705/n8n-free-templates/README.md

 ## 🤝 Contributing
 You can contribute by adding more templates!
+!!!
+Some of the templates are incomplete, you can be a contributor by completing it!!!
 PRs & issues welcome!
 Request new templates, improve prompts, or add integrations.
 Collabs welcome!
 ---

-_Made with ❤️ by Jayanth — “Automate everything, then automate the automation.”_
+_Made with ❤️ by Jay — “Automate everything, then automate the automation.”_